jondavidjohn/tfe-terraform/README.md

 terraform workspace new oasis
 ```

 Copy your existing `tfvars` file and update the `hostname` and `organization_name` (this organization must already be created).
-I generally call my original `default.tfvars` and the new one `oasis.tfvars`.
+In my case, I called the new one `oasis.tfvars`.

-Your new workspace provides a way to maintain state for a new environment separate from your existing usage with `tfe:local`.
+Your new workspace provides a way to maintain state for a new environment separate from your existing usage against `tfe:local`.

 So you should now be able to start fresh against staging.
 The only caveat is now that you have multiple `tfvars` files, you must specify which one you want to use.